 To me this blog is my way to have my professional and personal daydream time.

-With strong professional ties and friends, I have also reflected over private and public Twitter exchanges, in person meetings, regular Skype calls on shared professional and personal interests – from work and health futures, modern workplace learning to arts and cities, sports and music.
+With strong professional ties and friends, I have also reflected over private and public Twitter exchanges, in person meetings or cafés, regular Skype / Appear.in / Zoom calls on shared professional and personal interests – from work and health futures, learning innovation to arts and cities, sports and music.

 Since February 2018, I have also participated to Co-Lab du Savoir: an online open space on Knowledge Management and Collective Intelligence.
 This a private online community facilitated by @collabdusavoir @Joel_Muzard #KMers.
 We have for instance reflected together through Zoom video call and the usages of a mindmap tool on topics such as: the focus on human at the heart of organizations, the comparison between in person collaborative circles and online ones, ethics and approaches in organizational design.

 Doing projects are also another way to reflect, ideate live together for designing and experimenting the possibilities.

 On Third Places